openziti/ziti-doc/docusaurus/docs-ops/30-configuration/controller.md

 is as follows:

 - `edge.apiSessions` - (optional) Edge API Session events
     - `include` - (optional) a string or array of strings that specify which API session events to include ("created" and/or " deleted")
 - `edge.entityCounts` - (optional) Edge entity counts (API Sessions, sessions, routers, etc.)
     - `interval` - (optional) the time interval to generate entity count events on (e.g. "5s", "5000ms", "1h")
 - `edge.sessions`  - (optional) Edge Session events
     - `include` - (optional) a string or array of strings that specify which session events to include ("created" and/or "deleted")
 - `fabric.circuits`  - (optional) Fabric circuit events
-    - `include` - (optional) a string or array of strings that specify which circuit events to include ("created", "pathUpdated", " deleted", "failed")
+    - `include` - (optional) a string or array of strings that specify which circuit events to include ("created", " pathUpdated", " deleted", "failed")
 - `fabric.links` - - (optional) Fabric link events
 - `fabric.routers` - (optional) Fabric router events
 - `fabric.usage` - (optional) Fabric usage events
     - `version` - (optional) a string representing the value of the usage event to use ("2' or "3")